lonelyjoeparker/MSc-phylogenetics-lab/handout.md

 ```bash
 cd for/starters
 ```
-not
+not:
 ```bash
 cd starters
 ```
-as the computer can’t find the ‘starters’ directory, without first being told to look in the ‘for’ directory.
-To go up a directory we can use the special file ‘..’ e.g. cd ‘..’ will take us up to the parent directory.
+...because the computer can’t find the ‘starters’ directory, without first being told to look in the ‘for’ directory - the computer can only ever 'see' files in the current directory.
+To go up a directory we can use the special file ‘..’ e.g. `cd ..` will take us up to the parent directory.

 Type these commands, looking at the output
 ```bash